kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 #### The current simulator and proposal

 We initially designed the simulator with a strong emphasis on Web UI.
-Then, thanks to so many contributions from everyone, we've expanded the simulator to be able to be used from other clients like kubectl, client-go, etc.
+Then, thanks to so many contributions from everyone, we've expanded the simulator to be able to be used by other clients like kubectl, client-go, etc.

-Now that simulators are no longer just for WebUI, we need to think about how we can design scenario-based simulations to be easy to use from other clients as well.
+Now that simulators are no longer just for WebUI, we need to think about how we can design scenario-based simulations to be easy to use by other clients as well.

 Therefore, this kep proposes to define the scenario **as CRD**.
 All clients, including web UI, can use the scenario-based simulation feature by creating the Scenario resource.